-☐ In the community-based system, the Affiliate offering a Lifesaving Society leadership program (e.g., Swim Instructor, Lifesaving Instructor, Examiner):

-- Hires and consults with an appropriately certified Lifesaving Society Trainer to teach the course. - Provides sufficient time and adequate space for the course. - Promotes the course and registers candidates ensuring they have the required prerequisites and collects fees. - Orders course materials at least three weeks before the course starts. - Returns a copy of the completed leadership master sheet, and keeps a copy for their records. - Pays the Trainer and the Lifesaving Society invoice.
+- □ In the community-based system, the Affiliate offering a Lifesaving Society leadership program (e.g., Swim Instructor, Lifesaving Instructor, Examiner): - Hires and consults with an appropriately certified Lifesaving Society Trainer to teach the course. - · Provides sufficient time and adequate space for the course. - Promotes the course and registers candidates ensuring they have the required prerequisites and collects fees. - Orders course materials, including required books, at least three weeks prior to the course. - Returns a copy of the completed Leadership Master Sheet, and keeps a copy for their records. - · Pays the Trainer and the Lifesaving Society invoice.